louis-young/css-filter-generator/README.md

 ## Description

-This is an application which takes a target hexadecimal colour value, and calculates the corresponding CSS `filter` properties to achieve the target colour.
+A toolthat given a target hexadecimal colour value, calculates the corresponding CSS `filter` properties to achieve the target colour.

 ## Motivation